Windows Tweaks Logo Microsoft PC Help - 02 blue red

 A very neglected part of the Apple Health app is the emergency passport.
 This was designed for emergencies and is intended to help emergency services find out important data about a patient.
 The emergency passport not only provides important information about the person, such as name, address and date of birth, but can also reveal medically relevant facts.

-Anyone suffering from an allergy or pre-existing condition can enter this in the emergency passport.
+If you have an allergy or pre-existing condition, you can enter this in your emergency passport.
 In addition, the blood group and a possible organ donor card can also be entered.
 The emergency passport is rounded off by one or more emergency contact(s) who should be contacted in an emergency.
 In case of doubt, this information can provide emergency services with crucial information about possible complications during initial treatment.

 Monitoring walking stability